Muara Badak: Villages

-The village of Badak Makmur was only created from parts of Muara Badak Ulu on 29 November 2023.
+The new desa of Badak Makmur was only created from parts of Muara Badak Ulu on 29 November 2023.
 Because of this, the regional code is yet to be released for this village.

 Demographics

 Religion

 As of 2023, by far the largest religious group in Muara Badak were Muslims (47,934 people), followed by small minorities including Protestants (2,287 people), Catholics (432 people), Hindus (27 people) and Buddhists (6 people).